leoTiez/leoTiez/README.md

 Hi there,

-I'm Leo, junior scientist at the CEA in Paris.
+I'm Leo, postdoc at Institut Pasteur in Paris.
 I work on modelling complex biological systems, among others DNA repair mechanisms and neuronal processing.
-I use a lot of Python in my projects, but I've been working with a large variety of different languages, e.g. Java, JavaScript, C++, Solidity, and Julia.
-Currently, I try to get a bit more native in Julia.
+I use a lot of Python in my projects, but I've been working with a large variety of different languages, e.g. R, Java, JavaScript, C++, Solidity, and Julia.

 Check out my research projects.
 The highlights are listed below.
 - Repositories related to my PhD: